-Opioid overdose prevention and harm reduction programs
+Opioid overdose prevention and secondary prevention programs

 All CCBHCs are required to maximize access to opioid overdose reversal medications like naloxone, both in their own services and in collaboration with community partners.
 Mobile crisis service staff and other crisis staff should be trained in how to administer and distribute naloxone on scene.
-CCBHC crisis services and other harm reduction services are recommended, including providing at-risk people and their supports with overdose reversal education and safety planning, fentanyl and xylazine testing strips and supplies to promote sterile injection and reduce infectious disease transmission.
-Access technical assistance for harm reduction from the National Harm Reduction Technical Assistance Center.
+CCBHC crisis services and other secondary prevention services are recommended, including providing at-risk people and their supports with overdose reversal education and safety planning, fentanyl and xylazine testing strips and supplies to promote sterile injection and reduce infectious disease transmission.